rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/editing-clusters/_index.md

 	- You can also reuse existing templates by selecting one from the **Template** drop-down.

-- Redistribute Kubernetes nodes amongst your node pools by making different checkbox selections
+- Redistribute Kubernetes roles amongst your node pools by making different checkbox selections

 - Scale the number of nodes in a pool up or down (although, if you simply want to maintain your node scale, we recommend using the cluster's [Nodes tab]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/nodes/#nodes-provisioned-by-node-pool) instead.)

->**Note:** The Node Pools section is not available for imported clusters or clusters hosted by a Kubnernetes provider.
+>**Note:** The Node Pools section is not available for imported clusters or clusters hosted by a Kubernetes provider.

 ## Editing Cluster as YAML